 Discussing this film without taking into account the behind-the-scenes issues it dealt with is nearly impossible.
 Justice League, the final theatrical release version, is clearly a response to the immense backlash from BVS excessively dark and misguided tone.
 A huge chunk of this film was clearly left on the cutting room floor.
 The obvious retooling and reshoots, the more light-hearted look and feel of the film, the jokes, all of it.
 Not only that, Justice League is really the product of two creators - original director Zack Snyder and replacement (for lack of a better term) Joss Whedon.
 Whedon stepped in after Snyder had to walk away from the project due to a family tragedy.
 These two directors have very different styles, resulting in a movie that, at times, feels disconnected from itself.
 Justice League's production history is messy and complicated (which is very apparent in the finished product) and it plays a major part in the film's overall quality.

 Aside from the two separate directors behind the camera, the runaway success of Wonder Woman clearly played a part in how this film ultimately came together.
-The character herself, and even her island homeworld, get a fair amount of screentime here, with her essentially being the defacto leader (which actually works and is one of the few positive aspects of the wobbly movie).
+The character herself, and even her island homeworld, get a fair amount of screentime here, with her essentially being the defacto leader (which actually works and is one of the few positive aspects of this wobbly movie).
 Executives clearly paid attention to the response Wonder Woman received during its Summer 2017 release and made sure to capitalize.

 The film's core story, our heroes coming together attempting to stop the otherworldly Steppenwolf from collecting three Mother Boxes and decimating the world, is solid reason enough to unite some of DC Comics' top names, and would likely be a worthy foe in a better composed movie.
 However, the film pushes him off to the side for the majority of the runtime, with the main conflict coming from the quippy heroes themselves, which is a perfectly fine way to structure a story.
 Honestly, seeing the Justice League come together on the big screen is the top reason why anyone is seeing this movie, but there needs to be some palpable tension outside the team's problems to justify their conflicts and worry, and the movie fails to deliver.
 Moments where Steppenwolf makes his presence known feels so small scale and at times incomplete (both in terms of the film's story and production), and since those Steppenwolf scenes are nearly all duds (save for his attack on Themyscira and arguably the climactic battle), they don't have the impact they should to properly balance the film.

-The film's troubled production history really ends up being the true for of Justice League.
+Clearly, the film's troubled production history really ends up being the true foe of Justice League.
 Once again, another DC Comics film from Warner Bros. finds itself the victim of mismanagement and a misguided attempt to copy the successful Marvel Studios formula.
 More time was definitely needed to really address the film's issues and come up with proper solutions, instead of just rushing to hit a release date.
 For one, if the film had a more consistent tone - compared to the jarring back and forth between the light-hearted clearly Joss Whedon-directed moments and the darker Zack Snyder-directed moments - it would've flowed better.
 The movie plays out as a series of scenes instead of a naturally unfolding, progressive story, absolutely killing its momentum.And that is just one of the issues that could've been properly solved if more time and proper diligence was given,

 Warner Bros.
 Home Entertainment has released Justice League on a host of different formats for home media consumption.
 The movie can be purchased on Digital HD, standard definition DVD, Blu-ray and 4K Ultra Blu-ray.
 Warner Bros. provided The World's Finest with a Blu-ray edition of the movie to review.